Charles-BARDIN/sudoku-solver/README.md

 ### Assigning value
 In this part of the algorithm, the values from the pattern are assigned to the grid.
 This is suffiscent to complete the simplest sudoku grids.

-To assign a value to a cell, it actually remove all the other possible values of the cell.
+To assign a value to a cell, it actually removes all the other possible values of the cell.
 Each time a value is removed, it checks if it permits to assign a value to a sibling by looking if only one sibling can accept the value

 Each time a value is assigned to a cell, it is removed from the possible values of the siblings.
 If a sibling has only one possible value, the value is assigned to the sibling.